 Whilst you can structure a double chance bet so it wins if either side wins and it only loses in the event of a draw, the more common wager is to back a side to win or draw.

 Some indicative odds for either backing a team just to win, or alternatively in the win/draw double chance market are shown below.

 As you can see from comparing the two tables, the double chance option pays out at smaller odds than the DNB one.
-This is a reflection of the fact that rather than the draw simply returning your stake it yields the same profit as if your pick actually won the game.
+This is a reflection of the fact that rather than the draw simply returning your stake it yields the same net win as if your pick actually won the game.

 The other main option when you think a team might win but perhaps aren’t totally convinced, is to back them using either a handicap or an Asian handicap.
 People sometimes get confused between these two bets but the difference is simple: an Asian handicap only offers two selections, whereas a standard handicap gives the usual three (home win, draw and away win).
 In addition, the former may include fractions of goals, but the latter only ever uses whole goals.

 One popular Asian option is the +0.5 goal line, where your side starts with a nominal half goal advantage.
 Essentially this is exactly the same bet as the draw/win double chance market, in that your bet wins with any draw or win, but goes down if your side lose the game.
 It is usually worth checking this Asian handicap if you do fancy the double chance as an alternative to the DNB, as the +0.5 Asian will sometimes have better odds (despite being an identical bet).

 Other Asian handicap options may also be of interest, with the quarter-goal markets, for example +0.25 (which you may sometimes see written as +0, +0.5).
 This can be viewed as two bets, with half your stake going on a 0 handicap and half going on a half-goal handicap.